danielehrlich/danielehrlich.github.io/index.md

 ## About Me

 Welcome!
 I am a macroeconomics Ph.D. candidate at the University of Chicago Department of Economics.
 I am broadly interested in growth and development, drawning on tools from **macroeconomics**, **trade**, and **finance**.
-My research is at the nexus of models and data, combining structural models with my own surveys or big data.
+My research is at the nexus of models and data, combining structural models with original surveys, big data and causal inference methods including RCTs.

 I was a visiting scholar at the Columbia Business School from September 2023 to June 2024 and a visiting scholar at the MIT Department of Economics from January 2023 to May 2023.
 I will be on the job market during the 2024-2025 academic year.